meyeringn/plainspeak-policy-explainer/README.md

 2. **Get a reading-level score** — Flesch-Kincaid Grade Level and Flesch Reading Ease, plus word/sentence counts and a complex-word percentage.
 3. **See the jargon** — terms matched against a curated glossary of common bureaucratic/legal language, each with a plain-language alternative.
 4. **Get a draft rewrite** — jargon swapped out and some long sentences split, as an editable starting point.
+5. **Share the result** — "Copy shareable link" encodes the text into the URL itself (in the hash, so it never touches a server) — open the link and the same analysis reproduces instantly.
+6. **Print a clean report** — "Print report" strips out all the buttons and input controls and formats a one-page-style readout (scores, jargon list, full rewrite, methodology) suitable for attaching to testimony, a memo, or an email.

 ## Methodology and sources (read this before you trust the numbers)